Wildfire Smoke: How to Avoid Serious Respiratory Problems

 The largest health threat, however, is from the fine particles.
 This microscopic particulate matter is small enough to penetrate deep into your lungs, causing a wide variety of health effects that include coughing and wheezing.
 These particles can also cause burning eyes, runny nose, and a variety of chronic heart and lung conditions.

+Certain people are at a higher risk of the negative effects from smoke pollution.
 Anyone who has a pre-existing heart or lung disease, such as COPD or asthma with shortness of breath, should be especially wary of smoke.
 Older people in general are also more prone to health conditions caused by smoke than younger adults.

 However, children are also more vulnerable to the problem.
 Because their lungs and respiratory systems are still growing, children can have significant problems when exposed to wildfire smoke.
-Pregnant women should avoid smoke, as it can be a threat to both the woman and the baby.

 There is a concern among the general public that wildfire smoke could be causing cancer.
 While the research behind this specific theory is still sparse, there is evidence that people who are exposed to long-term smoke inhalation, in general, may have slightly higher risks for cancer or other chronic health issues.